mariothedog/1000-Days/README.md

 * I made bullet move steps that occur after a turret shoot step happen on the same turn as the turret shoot step
 * I tidied up the turret shoot animation and I think it looks really good (despite its simplicity)
 * I might add particle effects or something tomorrow and then I'll probably merge it with main
+* Note that the gif makes the animation look slightly worse
 ![](Days/day_91/day_91.gif)